falcosecurity/falco-website/content/en/blog/falco-0-35-0/index.md

 Finally, LSM and kprobes are going to get implemented, and that means...security goodies!

-As i shared, plugin API has seen huge improvements; we expect new plugins using the new features very soon!
+As I shared, plugin API has seen huge improvements; we expect new plugins using the new features very soon!

 Fixes, fixes and also fixes everywhere; above all, we will surely work to improve thread tables and process trees inconsistencies; that's a huge topic and we plan to tackle it in multiple ways!